mlochbaum/BQN/doc/fromJ.md

 "style" Enc ".Comment { color: inherit; }"
 -->

 A guide to help users of J get up to speed with BQN quickly.
+For a higher-level comparison, check [Why BQN?](../commentary/why.md#versus-apl-and-j).

 ## Terminology